local-first-web/auth/src/chain/README.md

 #### create

 Returns a signature chain containing a single root element.

-The significance of the `payload` element is determined by the `team` module and by your application.

 ```ts
 const payload = { team: 'Spies Я Us' }